Health Information Technology Associate of Applied Science

 |HINT297C||HIT Prof Pract Exp (Clinic)||2|

 |HLTH250||Heatlhcare Reimbursement Mgmt||3|

 Which class should I take?
 When should I take it?

 See our Recommended Program Sequences:

-This program requires a 40 - 80 hour professional practice experience
+This program requires 80+ hours of professional practice experience

 This program is offered at the Grand Rapids Lettinga campus, available both in-seat and online.
 Students successfully completing this CAHIIM-accredited program are eligible to take the Registered Health Information Technician (RHIT) exam offered by the American Health Information Management Association (AHIMA).